UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 Save the file, write a commit message and ***commit***.

-### What factors effects chirp rate?
+### What factors affect chirp rate?

 #### Graphing chirps

 Remove the remaining text, header and code created by the template so we can code our own information.

-Let's create a header `## What is that sound?`  and under this header we will write the text.
+Let's create a header `## What is that sound?`  and under this header we will write the text:
 `In this report we examine what factors predict a crickets chrip rate.`

 Next we will add a chunk named *summary* that summarizes the data in the data set.
-Among the crickets in our data set we can examine the data at glance using the `summary()` function.
+Among the crickets in our data set we can examine the data at a glance using the `summary()` function.
 ```
 {r summary, echo = FALSE}
 summary(crickets)
 ```
 Save the file, knit, write a commit message, and ***commit***.

-Next, write in text to descriptive the general statistics including the number of observations in the data set, the number of species, the temperature range (minimum and maximum), and the mean rate of chriping.
+Next, write in text to describe the general statistics by reporting the number of observations in the data set, the number of species, the temperature range (minimum and maximum), and the mean rate of chirping.

 Add to the chunk to make a histogram of chirp rate based using ggplot.